splunk/splunk-cloud-auth-js/packages/splunk-cloud-node-auth/README.md

     clientSecret = CLIENT_CREDENTIAL_SECRET,
     grantType = 'client_credentials');

-// use the AuthManagerSettings to initialize an AuthManager. const authManager = new ClientAuthManager(authSettings);
+// use AuthManagerSettings to initialize an AuthManager. const authManager = new ClientAuthManager(authSettings);

-// use the AuthManager as the tokenSource to initialize SplunkCloud. const svc = new SplunkCloud({ tokenSource: authManager, defaultTenant: TENANT });
+// use AuthManager as the tokenSource to initialize SplunkCloud. const svc = new SplunkCloud({ tokenSource: authManager, defaultTenant: TENANT });

 ...